+- Include a statement to connect the literature to the goal statement in the category: celebrating positive change

+over time.

-- State the reason the selected literature speaks personally to the performer - Include all titles and authors read\ - State if the program is woven - State if the program uses song lyrics as transitions
+- Include all titles and authors read

+- State if the program is woven

+- State if the program uses song lyrics as transitions

-\Note: When using multiple selections, some of the titles and authors can be announced during verbal transitions rather than all of them being introduced within the introduction, so long as all titles and authors are orally announced within the program performance.
+Note: When using multiple selections, some of the titles and authors can be announced during verbal transitions rather than all of them being introduced within the introduction, so long as all titles and authors are orally announced within the program performance.

 Performers should not neglect announcing individual titles of selections by merely grouping them such as "a collection from..." and then saying the title of book.
-If there are separate titles, they should be announced with their individual titles.
+Separate titles should be announced.